ncultra/notify/notes.md

 Another method is to write `ebpf` bytecode that does the same thing.
 You can inject this bytecode into the Linux kernel and it will hook kprobes.
 The [bcc project](https://github.com/iovisor/bcc) does this and is a good place to start.
 The ability to extract data from the kernel is limited and any monitoring actions need to be bytecode-safe as determined by the `ebpf` virtual machine.

+### Attacking the famonitor interface

+Each monitoring program can have multiple file handles via `fanotify_init()` and each of those file handles can have multiple monitoring hooks via `fanotify_mark()`.
+Each of these hooks gets passed to userspace via a call to `read()`.
+This may represent an opportunity for a denial-of-service attack by a file-intensive application that repeatedly forks itself.